City guide • Geneva

 What many expats underestimate in Geneva

-• How hard housing can be at the beginning.
+• How tight the housing market can feel at the beginning.

 • How much easier the move feels when the basics are done in the right order.